datahub-project/datahub/docs/rfc/active/tags/README.md

 entities.
 As the tags would be defined globally, tagging multiple objects with the same tag will give us the possibility to define and search based on a new kind of relationship, for example which datasets and ML Models that are tagged to include PII data.
 This allows for describing relationships between object that would otherwise not have a direct lineage relationship.
-Moreover, tags would lower that bar to add simple metadata to any object in the Datahub instance.
+Moreover, tags would lower that bar to add simple metadata to any object in the Datahub instance and open the door to crowd-sourcing metadata.
 Remembering that tags themselves are entities, it would also be possible to tag tags, enabling a hierarchy of sorts.

 The solution is meant to be quite generic and flexible, and we're not trying to be too opinionated about how a user should use the feature.
 We hope that this initial generic solution can serve as a stepping stone for cool futures in the